 Supply Chain Management Exploration Badge

-Research in applied economics require technical skills in statistical coding (e.g., R, Stata, Python background) plus rigorous course selection in economics and math.
+Research in applied economics require technical skills in statistical coding (e.g., R, Stata, Python background) plus rigorous course selection in economics, math/statistics, and computer programming.
 Students should have completed at minimal, MATH 221, AAE/ECON 101, ECON 102 and ECON 310.
-Economics research is best suited for those wanting to pursue graduate school in economics/analytics or a career in economic academia.
+Economics research is best suited for those wanting to pursue a career in economics research, graduate school in economics/analytics or a career in economic academia.

 See research topics and faculty associated with various areas of AAE in –